-It is a fundamental fact of K\"ahler geometry that closed complex submanifolds of a compact K\"ahler manifold $(X,h)$ are area-minimizing in their homology classes -- this follows from the calibrated structure given by the K\"ahler form \cite{HL1}.
+It is a fundamental fact of K\"ahler geometry that closed complex submanifolds of a compact K\"ahler manifold $(X,h)$ are area minimizing in their homology classes -- this follows from the calibrated structure given by the K\"ahler form, cf. \cite{HL1}.
 Moreover, for any compact complex curve $\Sigma$ and any holomorphic mapping $F$ of $\Sigma$ to a compact K\"ahler manifold $(X,h)$, it follows from Lemma \ref{elementary_lemma} that: